-A variety of courses and programs for gifted students is offered in most California schools serving grades nine through twelve.
+A variety of courses and programs for gifted students is offered in most California schools service grades nine through twelve.
 Individual high schools make decisions about how to serve accelerated students, including optional enrollment of younger students from the middle grades who may be placed in high school courses.
 Early college high schools, Advanced Placement courses, International Baccalaureate programs, and Advancement Via Individual Determination (AVID) are popular examples of options for accelerated secondary level students.
-For more information, contact the local high school district office and ask for information about programs for accelerated students.
-At the California Department of Education (CDE), contact the Intersegmental Relations Office at 916-323-6398 or go to CDE’s Postsecondary Web page.
+For more information, contact your local high school district office and ask for information about programs for accelerated students.
+At the California Department of Education (CDE), see the Career & College Transition Division's High School web page.

 - What resources are available to parents of gifted children?

-Many California school districts have a GATE Program Coordinator, who can serve as a resource for parents with questions about local school, and perhaps community, programs.
-The California Association for the Gifted (Outside Source) has links to area parent and professional referrals, recommended reading, and lists of educational and activity resources for the gifted.
+Many California school districts have a GATE Program Coordinator who can serve as a resource for parents with questions about local school, and community, programs.
+See the California Association for the Gifted for links to regional parent and educator representatives, recommended readings, and educational activities for gifted students.